ankaAR/bestiario5e/_creatures/magmin.md

 ### Actions

-***Touch.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+***Touch.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (2d6) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire, the creature takes 3 (1d6) fire damage at the end of each of its turns.